-Crowley was older than most knew.
-Not superhuman in any sense but he did not look his 90 years.
+Crowley was very old, not superhuman in any sense, but he did not look his years.
 There was no denying age, but it was ambiguous as to just how old he was.
-His thin white hair and the deep lines on his face showed a wizened age, but he had the step of a younger man.
-Always the gentleman, he wore a suit and tie, hearkening back to the turn of the century.
+His stark white hair and the deep lines on his face showed a long life, but he had the step of a much younger man.
+Always dressed as a gentleman, he wore an Edwardian suit and tie, harkening back to the turn of the century.

-He stood in the center of the headquarters at the top story of the Tribune Tower.
-A single note of clarity in a symphony of abandoned hope.
+He stood in their headquarters at the top story of the Tribune Tower.
+A single note of clarity in a symphony of abandoned hope, one of the few buildings left standing.
 Racks of dusty machinery, old towers of copper coil, and hundreds of cables dangled in the dark surrounding him.
-He sometimes felt his eyes could still see this place in all the glory and splendor it once had.
-A time when it hummed with life as lightning arced from point to point, images flickering in static-and-gray glass tubes, and the miracles of science blasphemed against practical thoughts.
-Crowley sighed at the mess that it had become.
+He sometimes felt his eyes could still see this place in all its glory.
+Before the storm it hummed with life as lightning arced from point to point, images flickering in static-and-gray glass tubes, and the miracles of science blasphemed against practical thoughts.
+Crowley sighed at the dusty mess that it had become.

 He had lived in war and peace, and the things that happen in between.
-He had known heroes and dictators and had even himself fought in the sands of Arabia and the savannahs of Africa.
+He had known heroes and dictators and had even himself fought in the sands of Arabia and the Savannahs of Africa.
 He had seen the world change from what it was to the glorious pinnacle of a new enlightened age.
 As man began to harness the forces of life, so too did he see the consequence of that knowledge.
 For all the light and ease that the modern prophets brought forth, there was always a counterbalance.
-This one had a name: Dr. Death.
+This one was called: Dr. Death.

-Truman Artemis LaCroix was one of the brightest minds the world had known.
+Death’s true name was less intimidating.
+Truman Artemis LaCroix was one of the brightest minds the world had ever known.
 Crowley had sought him out years before, curious to know more of the man who had promised to cure all disease.
 Crowley found him a bit odd but could never have imagined the insane mind that would eventually destroy Chicago.
 He never dreamed that years later the Great Crusader, Sigil, and himself would be in a fight against the maniacal genius.

 The wireless chirped and he turned to make his way across their dusty headquarters.
-He found the radio box on the worktable, flicked a few toggles and spoke.
+He found the Marconi box on the worktable, flicked a few toggles and spoke.

 “Master Casey, where are you?”
 Crowley asked.

-“I’m outside the stadium but I can’t get in.
+“I’m outside the stadium.
 There’s a horde of people,” Casey replied.